datopia/pixyll/_drafts/db.md

 ```

 Here we've an entity --- a _thing_ --- represented as a map/dictionary, with the
 entity's attributes as its keys.
-For those free of type/struct fetishes, this
+For those unconstrained by type/struct fetishes, this
-is a perfectly familiar, open (i.e. no fixed set of permissible attributes per
+ought to appear a perfectly familiar, open (i.e. no fixed set of permissible attributes per
 entity), universal means of talking about _things_.
 Let's talk about `<sally>`
 from the perspective of another entity, `<joe>`: